About the Event

 Saturday’s session will feature highly competitive female field events as the women’s javelin, hammer throw, pole vault and long jump take centre stage, while action on the track will feature a multitude of sprints, hurdles and middle-distance races before the men’s 4x100m and women’s 4x400m bring the session to a close.

 Set to decide who takes home the Athletics World Cup trophy, the eight nations’ bid to continue scoring maximum points will pick back up at pace on Sunday; field events on the night including the men’s pole vault, hammer throw and women’s high jump among others.
-The Cup is then set to conclude with the men’s 100m and 4x400m and women’s 4x100m, following which the winning nation will be presented with the Athletics World Cup trophy.
+The Cup is then set to conclude with the men’s 100m and 4x400m and women’s 4x100m, following which the winning nation will be presented with the first of its kind and the most valuable global sporting trophy ever made, the Platinum Athletics World Cup trophy.